 Double or even triple it if you’re having a large gathering.

-This stuff goes like wildfire, especially right after it’s taken out of the oven and it’s still warm.
+This stuff gets eaten quickly, especially right after it’s taken out of the oven and it’s still warm.

 We always keep this in bowls on our island and our coffee table for family members to snack on before dinner is served.